mwoiii/simple-lunar-coins/Thunderstore/README.md

 # About

-This mod turns lunar coins into a per-run currency, where each player starts with a fixed amount and can gain further coins at a fixed drop rate.
-Coins no longer need to be directly picked up, and instead are visually dropped through a small animation and a subtle audio cue.
-If you are looking for something more, such as a full rebalance of lunar coins, check out Ephemeral Coins instead.

-The starting coins, drop rate, and subsequent drop rate multiplier are currently configurable through r2modman.
-Further settings are to be implemented in the future, such as the ability to enable/disable coin distribution (i.e. everybody getting a coin when one is picked up), and enable/disable manually picking up coins.
+SimpleLunarCoins provides simple config options to lunar coins, with the default settings turning them into a per-run currency that is automatically picked up.

+Settings include:

+-Initial Coin Chance: The starting % chance for a coin to be dropped

+-Coin Chance Multiplier: The value that the coin chance is multiplied by after a coin is dropped

+-Starting Coins: The number of coins that each player holds at the start of a run, if the 'Reset Coins Each Run' setting is enabled

+-Distribute Coins: Whenever a lunar coin is picked up, a lunar coin is given to every player

+-No Coin Droplets: Enemies no longer drop physical coins that need to be manually picked up, and instead are automatically picked up alongside a emitting a custom effect

+-Reset Coins Each Run: Each player starts a run with the amount of coins specified in 'Starting Coins'

+Bear in mind that using 'Reset Coins Each Run' will (currently) permanently overwrite the lunar coins of each player in the run.